hitesh103/Leetcode/README.md

 # Leetcode
-Collection of LeetCode questions that i have solved.
+Collection of LeetCode questions that I have solved.